shilpagopi/CodePrep/Algo/Binary Search Tree - 2.md

 > if n>n1 and n>n2, go left, else go right

 #### Kth largest element in BST:
+**Question-Pattern**: Passing a "val until now" or constraint in the argument.
 ```java
 // Reverse inorder traversal with count
 int k=0